-The book “Little Folks of Animal Land” by Frees was released in 1915, and featured adorable cats and cute kitten photos (as well as portraits of dogs, puppies and some other cuddly creatures) in various human scenarios — cleaning, getting married, eating dinner, etc.
+His book “Little Folks of Animal Land” was released in 1915, and featured adorable cats and cute kitten photos (as well as portraits of dogs, puppies and some other cuddly creatures) in various human scenarios — cleaning, getting married, eating dinner, etc.

 Take a look at the pictures from this book and many others he took of these cute critters more than 100 years ago!
 We have included the original photo name or caption where it was available, so you will see some of the names Frees used for the animals, including the “Bufkins.”

-Little Folks of Animal Land: A note from the author
+Little Folks of Animal Land: A note from the photographer, Harry Whittier Frees

 The series of animal pictures reproduced on the following pages have all been photographed from living animals.